ibigen/ReporType/readme.md

 > **sample_directory**: path to the folder with the samples you wish to analyse.
 This folder can contain samples from different technologies, as long as they are all analyzed according to the same database (example: sample_directory=path/to/my_samples_folder/).<br>

+> **sample_name**: if you wish to analyse only one sample you must give the sample name, you can provide a list of samples (default=all).
+Note that in paired end sequences, you must give the sample name without any prefixes.<br>

-ReportType optional configuration params includes: <br>
+ReporType optional configuration params includes: <br>

 > **output_name**: name of your final csv output file (default: output_name=all_samples)<br>
 > **output_directory**: directory for your results (default: output_directory=results/)<br>